puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 ### `puppet module list --tree` Shows Incorrect Dependencies after Uninstalling Modules

 If you uninstall a module with `puppet module uninstall <module name>` and then run `puppet module list --tree`, you will get a tree that does not accurately reflect module dependencies.
-Be sure to check module dependencies before uninstalling modules.

 ### Passenger Global Queue Error on Upgrade